apache/datafusion/docs/source/user-guide/cli.md

 The DataFusion CLI is a command-line interactive SQL utility for executing queries against any supported data files.
-It is a convenient way to try DataFusion out with your own data sources, and test out its SQL support.
+It is a convenient way to try DataFusion's SQL support with your own data.

 ## Example